 The types, that I have found (there are probably others, as my fallibility is legend) are:

-My favorite type of rolling mills are made by Durston.
+My favorite type of rolling mill is made by Durston.
 They are pricey but, will last a lifetime and are real workhorses.

 Resources for Rolling Mills